Welcome to IRISE!

 As students at DU, there are many ways to be involved with IRISE including both graduate and undergraduate student research, creative project, and professional development grants.
 As well as the opportunity to become affiliated with IRISE in order to disseminate your own research and gain access to faculty research at DU.

-Entering it's third year, the Salters Summer Doctoral Institute is a two-day program designed to encourage doctoral students from historically marginalized groups and women to pursue faculty and administrative positions in academia.
-The Salters Institute provides doctoral students with insights, information, and words of wisdom from faculty and adminsitrators who have spent their careers navigating the racialized and gendered reality of academe.
+Entering its fourth year, the Roger Salters Institute is a program designed to encourage and support graduate students from historically marginalized groups and women to pursue faculty and administrative positions in academia.
+The Salters Institute provides graduate students with insights, information, and strategies from faculty and administrators who have spent their careers navigating the racialized and gendered reality of academe.

-Named after the distinguished Dr. Roger Salters, the institute continues his work by engaging doctoral students from historically marginalized populations with the opportunity to engage with current faculty of color through panel discussions, presentations, and plenary sessions regarding the ins and outs of becoming a faculty member.
+Named after the distinguished Dr. Roger Salters, the Institute continues his work by engaging graduate students from historically marginalized populations with the opportunity to engage with current faculty of color regarding the ins and outs of becoming a faculty member.